Hidradenitis Suppurativa Skin Condition

 Suddenly, a huge weight was lifted from my shoulders.
 I now knew what the disease was called and I could treat it.
 Unfortunately, that's when I found that HS is not curable.
 I can treat it but there's no guarantee that any of the treatments I try will work.
-To date, I have tried Zinc supplements, Turmeric and stress reduction.
-These 3 things do seem to keep my HS in check but there are many HS sufferers for whom these treatments do not work.
+To date, I have tried Zinc supplements, Turmeric, stress reduction and a Ketogenic diet.
+The best option for me is the Ketogenic (Keto) diet to keep HS in check but there are many HS sufferers for whom these treatments do not work.
 These people sadly are told that surgery is their only option.
 The affected areas are cut open and the sweat glands are removed and/or the roots of the HS bumps are removed.
 This surgery is often times successful at first but many times HS shows up again at some point.

 MY PERSONAL Hidradenitis Suppurativa Treatment

 These are some of the items that I personally use to treat my HS.
 They are not cures by any means but they do help minimize pain and suffering.